 Harry apparated to a particular location.
 Hagrid had just sent the boat back to the island using the charm that was used to control the boats at Hogwarts.
 Seeing this, Harry apparated to the island which Hagrid had retrieved him from.
 He found the Dursleys just coming out of the locked room at the cabin.

-Vernon Dursley was not happy.
+Vernon Dursley was not happy when he saw the man coming from behind the hut.
 "What the hell happened and where is the boy?"

 Harry looked at the image of one of his own tormentors and said, "He has gone school shopping.
 The giant man from last night sent the boat back, but it will take a few minutes.
 I have come to resolve a few things."

 He took his wand out and all of the Dursleys tensed.
 Harry quickly shot a spell at Dudley.
 He stopped trying to hide suddenly when he no longer felt the tail that he was covering with his hands.
 "It's gone!"

 Harry nodded.
 Harry then magically repaired the door to the cabin and made sure that there was nothing that the Dursleys would have to explain.
 He then sat down and motioned the three to sit on the couch.
 They did so nervously.